Scraawl SocL Help Desk

 1. How many reports can I set up and how many posts can I collect per report?

-The number of reports allowed, and posts per report depends on your account privileges.
-Go to the My Profile page to see your account privileges.
-There are limits on the number of Search Reports, Streaming Reports, Brand Reports, Archived Reports, Shared Reports, and Case Reports.
+The maximum number of reports and posts per report depends on your license.
+Check the My Profile page to see your limits.

 2. Is there a limit to the number of reports I can share?

-Yes, your account type determines the number of reports that you can share.
-Check the My Profile page to see your account privileges.
+Yes, your license determines the number of reports that you can share.
+Check the My Profile page to see your limits.

 3. What is a Streaming Report?

-A Streaming Report is one that has a search in progress.
+A Streaming Report is one that is actively “listening” and collecting posts that match the search criteria as they are posted.
 On the My Report page, Streaming Reports will be highlighted in green and show status as Running.

 4. Can I stop a streaming search?

-A streaming search can be stopped at any time by selecting Stop Report from the Actions pulldown on the My Reports page or on the page of the report itself.
+A streaming search can be stopped at any time by selecting Stop Report from the Actions menu.

 5. I get a message that I have to archive or delete a report before creating a new one, why?

-Your profile allows you to have a certain number of reports.
+Your license allows you to have a certain number of reports.
 You will get this message if you’ve reached your limit and are trying to create a new report.
 You can delete or archive one or more of your existing reports to get around this.
-Note that the number of archived reports is also limited – Check the My Profile page to review your limits.
-Different account types have different report limits.
-Contact us if you are interested in upgrading your account.
+Note that the number of archived reports is also limited – check the My Profile page to review your limits.

 6. What does it mean if a report’s status shows as edited?